|◄ NOVEMBER ►|

 ▲Wednesday, November 15

-Nov 15: The new Lincolns go on display at Lincoln-Mercury dealerships across the country.
-The 1951 models feature smart new styling, with new rear quarter panels and fenders giving it a longer, lower, and more streamlined shape.
-A redesigned roof panel accommodates a 29% larger curved rear windows.
+Nov 15: New Lincolns go on display at Lincoln-Mercury dealerships.
+The 1951 models feature smart new styling, with new rear quarter panels and fenders designed to give it a longer, lower, and more streamlined shape.
+A redesigned roof panel accommodates a 29% larger curved rear window.
 Changes extend to the front bumpers, grille, and interior appointments.
 Two models are available, the Lincoln and the Cosmopolitan.
 All Lincolns and Lincoln Cosmopolitans feature V-8 engines delivering 154 horsepower.
 The Lincoln six passenger coupe starts at $2,621 (about $27,200 today), and the Cosmopolitan starts at $3,285 (about 34,100 today).
 The Cosmopolitan convertible tops out at $4,052 (about $42,100 today).

 ▲Thursday, November 16